WebAssembly/spec/spectec/test-prose/TEST.md

 Elem_ok
 - the table segment (ELEM expr x*) is valid if:
-  - the table type C.TABLES[0] is defined in the context.
+  - the table type C.TABLES[0] exists.
   - C.TABLES[0] is lim.
   - the expression expr is valid with the number type ?(I32).
   - expr is constant.
   - |x*| is |ft*|.
-  - For all x in x*, the function type C.FUNCS[x] is defined in the context.
+  - For all x in x*, the function type C.FUNCS[x] exists.
   - For all ft in ft* and x in x*, C.FUNCS[x] is ft.

 Data_ok
 - the memory segment (DATA expr b*) is valid if:
-  - the memory type C.MEMS[0] is defined in the context.
+  - the memory type C.MEMS[0] exists.
   - C.MEMS[0] is lim.
   - the expression expr is valid with the number type ?(I32).
   - expr is constant.

 Start_ok
 - the start function (START x) is valid if:
-  - the function type C.FUNCS[x] is defined in the context.
+  - the function type C.FUNCS[x] exists.
   - C.FUNCS[x] is [] -> [].

 Import_ok